Revision Rhinoplasty in Korea: Is It Worth It? Timing, Real Costs & Honest Results (2026)

 Pre-operative assessment process

-Reputable clinics conduct a thorough evaluation including medical history review, physical examination, and imaging before presenting any surgical plan.
+Reputable clinics conduct a thorough evaluation — medical history review, physical examination, and imaging — before presenting any surgical plan.
 Avoid clinics that offer a plan or a price without this process.
+(See the consultation checklist in Section 2 for exactly what to bring.)

 Communication and language support